DataDog/documentation/content/en/account_management/org_settings/cross_org_visibility_api.md

   Cross-organization visibility is in <strong>private beta</strong> for customers with Enterprise plans.
 If you're interested in the feature, reach out to your Technical Account Manager or Customer Success Manager.
 {{< /callout >}}

+[Cross-organization visibility][1] allows customers to share data between different organizations in the same account, and show insights from multiple organizations in one place.

+This document describes how to configure cross-organization connections through the API.
+To configure connections through the UI, see [cross-organization visibility][1].

+## API endpoint

 Configure connections through the public API `/api/v2/org_connections` endpoint.
-The application key you use to authenticate to the endpoint must have the [`org_management`][1] permission.
+The application key you use to authenticate to the endpoint must have the [`org_management`][2] permission.

-To configure connections through the UI, see [cross-organization visibility][2].

 ## List connections